 Who serves on the Mortgage review Boards?

 Each Board is made up of seven members appointed by the Commissioner of Banks.
 Three members are community representatives; three members are employees of mortgage lenders; and one member is a member of the public.
 At least five of the members of each Board shall either live or work within the region where the property is located.

 The law provides that there shall be four regional Mortgage Review Boards operating in the Commonwealth.
 There is the Boston Metropolitan Area Mortgage Review Board which includes the counties of Suffolk, Essex, Middlesex, and Norfolk; the Southeastern Mortgage Review Board which includes the counties of Bristol, Plymouth, Barnstable, Dukes, and Nantucket; the Central Massachusetts Mortgage Review Board which includes Worcester County; and the Western Massachusetts Mortgage Review Board which includes the counties of Franklin, Hampden, Hampshire and Berkshire.

 What happens during the Review Board Meetings?

 The members of the Board will review each residential mortgage loan denial to determine if an applicant was denied on the basis of the location of the property.
-The Board will also review each residential mortgage denial to ensure that it was not denied on an unreasonable basis.
-Based on the information presented, the Board will vote to either agree with the lender's decision to deny the loan or will vote to recommend that the lender reconsider the loan request.
+Based on the information presented, the Board will vote to either agree with the lender's decision to deny the loan or will vote to recommend that the lender reconsider the loan denial.

 Will I have an opportunity to go before the Board when my loan is reviewed?